 While the market is not something you can control, your credit score is.
 The better your credit score, the lower your interest rate will be.
 Having a high credit score also gives you more options.
 It will be easier to get approved with different lenders and for different types of refinancing if you have a good or excellent credit score.

-Before you apply for refinancing, make sure you have a plan for what you are going to do with the extra cash and how you are going to pay off the loan.
+Before you apply for refinancing, make sure you plan what you will do with the extra cash and how you will pay off the loan.
 Assuming you’ve weighed the benefits and the potential risks, here’s how to refinance your home mortgage.